Be Prepared (song): Original recording

 On the original soundtrack recording, Scar opens the song with a soliloquy:

 In the film, this is cut and the song begins immediately.
 This was due to a plot adjustment.
-The soliloquy had Scar considering using the hyenas for his plot, but in the final version of the story, he had already used the hyenas in his plans before the song.
+The soliloquy had Scar considering using the hyenas for his plot, and in the final version of the story, he had already used the hyenas in his plans before the song.
 The soliloquy is, however, included in the Broadway version.

 Deleted reprises

 During early production of the film, there was a reprise created of the song, taking place after Scar has assumed power over the Pride Lands.
-He is given the idea by Zazu to find a mate.
-So he tries seducing Nala, who refuses his advances, and is therefore banished by Scar.
+During a conversation with Zazu, he decides to find a mate and tries seducing Nala, who refuses his advances, and is therefore banished by Scar.
 He then unleashes the hyenas upon the Pride Lands as his "executive staff".
 A second version of the reprise was also considered to be sung during Mufasa's funeral (this variation is included as a special supplement on the laserdisc edition of the film and was also featured on the Broadway musical).
 Both versions of the reprise were ultimately removed from the film and the concept of the first version was later recycled in "The Madness of King Scar" and was included in the Broadway musical version of the film.

 The Lion King 1½

 In DisneyToon's 2004 direct-to-video film The Lion King 1½, the music from the beginning of the song is briefly heard as Timon and Pumbaa tour Scar's lair as a possible new home, commenting on how it is quiet, secluded and with no uninvited visitors.
 The shadows of the goose-stepping hyena army are then seen marching in front of them, though they haven't started singing yet.
 Timon and Pumbaa stare at them for a few seconds, and remark that the hyenas "ain't the traveling company of Riverdance".
-They then Riverdance out of the scene.
+They then perform an Irish step dance as they exit the scene.

 The Lion King (2019)

 In April 2019, Favreau confirmed that "Be Prepared" would be one of the songs featured in the 2019 remake of The Lion King.
 On June 24, 2019, the remake was confirmed to feature a reworked version of the song.
-In the film proper, Scar (voiced by Chiwetel Ejiofor), performs an abridged version of the song, in a darker tone than that of the 1994 film.
+In the film proper, Scar (voiced by Chiwetel Ejiofor), performs an abridged, primarily spoken-word version of the song, in a darker tone than that of the 1994 film.

-Festival of The Lion King
+Festival of the Lion King

 In Walt Disney World's Animal Kingdom's Festival of the Lion King, Kiume sings the song while the theater takes on a darker tone with the male dancers carrying spears and shields, while the female dancers dance with streamers.
 After Kiume sings the first verse, the solo hyena performer does a tribal dance with a fire torch.
 In the finale, when the snippet of "Be Prepared" is sung, the hyena comes back out but dances with blades.